rackerlabs/support-how-to/content/how-to/rackspace-email/export-and-import-email-address-data-using-outlook/index.md

 properly exported your email address data, you can make needed changes and then import the data again.

-Following are instructions for exporting and importing email address data by using Outlook.
-Select your version of Outlook for specific instructions.
+Select your version of Outlook for the following specific instructions for exporting and importing email address data by using Outlook:

 #### Export email address data